Certificate respecting an impairment

 we ask you to provide a new certificate.

 If you are required to provide such a certificate, you can file either a copy of Canada Revenue Agency form T2201, Disability Tax Credit Certificate, or our own form TP-752.0.14-V, Certificate Respecting an Impairment.
-However, you must file form TP-752.0.14-V if you are required to provide a certificate confirming that the person in respect of whom you are claiming the tax credit for caregivers needs assistance in carrying out a basic activity of daily living.
+You must, however, file form TP-752.0.14-V if you are required to provide us with a certificate confirming:

 You must notify us if your health or the health of the person concerned has improved since the last time a certificate was submitted.